 If you live in the East Bay of California, I would highly recommend these two doctors:

 - Spine specialist: Dr Michael Park - offices in Oakland and Lafayette

 - Neurosurgeon: Dr Gordon Tang - office in Berkeley, near Alta Bates Medical Center

 I couldn't possibly have been happier with their quality of care.

-It's been almost 9 years since I had my discectomy and, fingers crossed, I'm still feeling fine.
+It's been almost nine years since I had my discectomy, and, fingers crossed, I'm still feeling fine.
 Every once in a while I'll feel the faintest glimmer of the same, shooting pain, but it passes fairly quickly.
 My scar is also fading a little bit, but it is still visible and probably always will be.